-- Sales growth for the year to be broadly in-line with the strategic target of 30%, excluding any impact from fluctuations in foreign exchange.
+- Sales growth in the second half of the year of at least 30%, excluding any impact from fluctuations in foreign exchange, in-line with the Company's long-term strategic target.
 Growth is expected to be driven by continued momentum in the core product line, product innovation, improved velocities and distribution in the fresh line and resurgence in foodservice activity which is largely tied to the abatement of COVID-19 restrictions.
-Growth is expected to accelerate as the year progresses. - Gross margin is expected to be volatile in the near-term, as benefits from structural improvements in the supply chain may be impacted by investment opportunities to drive sales growth in a rapidly evolving market, as well as ongoing effects of COVID-19. - SG&A expenses broadly in-line with 2020 levels, excluding any impact from fluctuations in foreign exchange, while declining as a percentage of sales as the Company leverages investments in advertising, promotion and marketing to elevate the Lightlife® and Field RoastTM brand renovations, drive innovation and build scale in the business.
+Growth is expected to accelerate as the year progresses.
+While the Company sees a gradual reopening of the economy in both key markets in North America, there is a lack of full visibility on the potential impact of a fourth wave of COVID-19 on the recovery of the foodservice business. - Gross margin is expected to be volatile in the near-term, as benefits from structural improvements in the supply chain may be impacted by investment opportunities to drive sales growth in a rapidly evolving market, as well as ongoing effects of COVID-19. - SG&A expenses broadly in-line with 2020 levels, excluding any impact from fluctuations in foreign exchange, while declining as a percentage of sales as the Company leverages investments in advertising, promotion and marketing to elevate the Lightlife® and Field RoastTM brand renovations, drive innovation and build scale in the business.